 We learned so much on this tour, so much content I knew little about and so many interesting places for our Year Nine students.
 Oakleigh Grammar College 2018

-Some examples of Hellenic influenced places in Melbourne are:
+Examples of Hellenic influenced places in Melbourne include:

 The Shrine of Remembrance is based on the Mausoleum of Halicarnasos, one of the seven wonders of the ancient world.